-One effective methods of teaching poetry is the ACTIVE method.
+One effective method of teaching poetry is the ACTIVE method.

-One of the most reliable methods of teaching poetry is the active method.
+-Active Method: One of the most reliable methods of teaching poetry is the active method.
 Students are made active in sharing poetic experience.
 In active method, teachers increase class participation.
 How can you increase students' class participation?
-One way of achieving this is to introduce a number of relevant techniques such as the ones listed below:
+One way of achieving this is to introduce a number of relevant techniques: